 An advanced lesson about optimizing your kitchen's production capacity with Kitchen Load Per Minute, penalties, and similar parameters

 On your Restaurant Management Dashboard, click on Client Settings located on the sidebar at the left of the screen.
-Stay in the Restaurant Info tab.
+Click on More > Restaurant Info tab.

 Here you'll learn about those fields with less familiar names.
 Click on the names to jump straight to the value you're interested in: